openmobilehub/android-omh-auth/CONTRIBUTING.md

 5. Push the version bump commit: `git push`
 6. Push the Git tag: `git push --tags`

+## Building documentation locally

+To build the documentation locally, you can use the `buildDocs` task, which in turn runs the following tasks:

+- `dokkaHtmlMultiModule` - generates HTML API documentation for all modules, outputs are written to `/docs/generated/`
+- `copyMarkdownDocs` - copies and sanitizes markdown files to be processed by Jekyll to `/docs/markdown/`, into directories named `_<subproject_directory_name>`

+To locally view the generated HTML documentation, serve the directory `/docs/generated/` locally with a server of choice (e.g. `python3 -m http.server`).

+To locally serve the markdown advanced documentation, it is required to have Ruby >= 3 installed.
+To run a local Jekyll server leveraging filesystem watching & live reloading, execute in `/docs/markdown` the command `bundle exec jekyll serve`. _Note:_ it is still required that each time you make any changes to the documentation in any of the packages, you run the `copyMarkdownDocs` Gradle task.
+Otherwise, Jekyll will not be provided the copied markdown files and will not process their new versions.

 ## Documenting a new module

 Provided a new module is introduced to the project, the documentation needs to be configured to include it in auto-generation of HTML documentation.

-The following rules for writing markdown files apply:

-- Images can be included as usual, however they are required to be present in module-level `images/` directory to be picked up by Gradle scripts & copied to the correct location in the generated HTML documentation.

-- All links to local files need to be relative.

 ### API documentation and module-level `README.md`

 Each module's (except for `apps/auth-sample`) root `README.md` file will be included by default in Dokka documentation generation automatically and used in its listing page.

+The following rules for writing module-level markdown files apply:

+- Images can be included as usual, however they are required to be present in module-level `images/` directory to be picked up by Gradle scripts & copied to the correct location in the generated HTML documentation.
+- All links to advanced markdown documentation need to be absolute, i.e. point to the full URL under which they are served.
-The root `README.md` files for all projects have to comply with [Dokka file format rules](https://kotlinlang.org/docs/dokka-module-and-package-docs.html#file-format).
+- The root `README.md` files for all projects have to comply with [Dokka file format rules](https://kotlinlang.org/docs/dokka-module-and-package-docs.html#file-format).
 In case of the OMH project, usually this means that you have to ensure that the first line of a project's top-level readme file is `# Module <project-directory-name>`, e.g. for `packages/plugin-google-gms/README.md` the first line should be: `# Module plugin-google-gms`.

-### Custom documentation
+### Markdown advanced documentation

+For markdown advanced documentation, the following rules apply to all files:

+- Images can be included as usual, however they are required to be present in module-level `images/` directory to be picked up by Gradle scripts & copied to the correct location in the generated HTML documentation.
+- Relative links to top-level `README.md` files of other modules (e.g. MD files in `packages/googlemaps/...` to reference `packages/plugin-core/README.md`) are not supported - use absolute (`/packages/...`) paths instead
+- Other links to local files can be project-absolute (beginning with `/packages/`) or relative.

+Additionally, rules for specific files are presented below.

 #### `README.md`

-Each module's (except for `apps/auth-sample`) root `README.md` file will NOT be included by default in custom documentation generation automatically, but will be copied as `_README_ORIGINAL.md` to the documentation build directory.
+Each module's (except for `apps/auth-sample`) root `README.md` file will NOT be included by default in advanced documentation generation automatically, but will be copied as `_README_ORIGINAL.md` to the documentation build directory.
 This is so as not to force the inclusion of the [front matter](https://jekyllrb.com/docs/front-matter/) in GitHub display of this file and in API docs generated by Dokka.
 To include such a README in the module's API docs listing page, please create the following file in module-level `docs/` directory:

 ```markdown
 ---